-Nature and purpose of reserves:

-(i) Retained earnings

-Retained earnings

-Retained earnings are the profits/(loss) that the Company has earned/incurred till date, less any transfers to general reserve, dividends or other distributions paid to shareholders.
-Retained earnings includes remeasurement loss / (gain) on defined benefit plans, net of laxes that will not be reclassified to Statement of Profit and Loss.
-Retained earnings is a free reserve available to the Company and eligible for

-distribution to shareholders, in case where it is having positive balance representing net earnings till date.
+(Nectained earnings are the profits/(loss) that the Company has earned/incurred till date, less any transfers to general reserve, dividends or other distributions paid to shareholders.
+Retained earnings includes reresuments of the profits (1935) and the Company has a minimum or an article and article and the company and cligible for distribution to shareholders, in case where it is having positive balance representing net earnings till date.